 - Lactic acidosis (symptoms may include irregular heart rate, nausea, stomach pain, lethargy, anxiety, low blood pressure and rapid heart rate) Notify your physician immediately if you notice any of these symptoms!

 These side effects may seem daunting, but most people tolerate metformin quite well.
 The drug can be dangerous for people with kidney disease, however.
 They should not take the drug, and everyone on metformin should have their kidney function monitored regularly (at least once a year).
 People with congestive heart failure should not take metformin either.

 There is an unexpected bonus to metformin therapy.
 There is growing evidence that this drug has an anti-cancer effect that may both prevent cancers from developing and spreading.
 In particular there are data suggesting that metformin may lower the risk of developing breast cancer, liver cancer, pancreatic cancer and colorectal cancer in people with diabetes and that the overall risk of developing cancer in such patients is substantially lower.
+More about this below.